 Oath of Renunciation of U.S. Nationality – Immigration and Nationality Act 349(a)(5), 8 USC 1481(a)(5)

 U.S. Embassy Austria processes requests to take the oath of renunciation of U.S. citizenship under INA 349(a)(5).
 Minors, individuals who do not read or write English, individuals with mental health/cognitive disability or impairment and/or guardianship, and those for whom loss of U.S. nationality would result in statelessness are invited to contact the consulate directly at the email addresses above to discuss taking the oath of renunciation.

 Taking the oath to renounce U.S. nationality before a U.S. diplomatic or consular officer overseas is a serious and irrevocable act.
 Therefore, you should carefully consider and fully understand the consequences and ramifications of this act prior to your decision to begin the process to request a Certificate of Loss of Nationality.

 For questions related to possible tax implications, please contact the Internal Revenue Service and/or review the Joint Foreign Account Tax Compliance Act (FATCA) FAQ.

 For questions related to Social Security Administration (SSA) or other federal benefits, please contact Frankfurt Federal Benefits Unit .

 STEP 1: REVIEW THE INFORMATION BELOW

-- Right of Residence in the United States
+- Renunciation of U.S. Citizenship by Persons Claiming a Right of Residence in the U.S.

-- Possible Loss of U.S. Nationality and Dual Nationality
+- Advice About Possible Loss of U.S. Citizenship and Dual Nationality

 - Form DS-4081, Statement of Understanding Concerning the Consequences and Ramifications of Renunciation or Relinquishing of U.S. Nationality (Read, but do NOT complete)